jamwitk/translater/README.md

 # TRRU Translater

-Project i developed while I internship at one company in YTU TeknoPark.
+Project I developed while I internship at one company in YTU TeknoPark.
 # Features

   - You can translate from russian to turkish or turkish to russian.